Information history

-A stone on a field could contain different information for different people (or from one situation to another).
-It is not possible for information systems to map all the stone’s possible information for every individual.
-Nor is any one mapping the one "true" mapping.
-But people have different educational backgrounds and play different roles in the division of labor in society.
-A stone in a field represents typical one kind of information for the geologist, another for the archaeologist.
-The information from the stone can be mapped into different collective knowledge structures produced by e.g. geology and archaeology.
-Information can be identified, described, represented in information systems for different domains of knowledge.
-Of course, there are much uncertainty and many and difficult problems in determining whether a thing is informative or not for a domain.
-Some domains have high degree of consensus and rather explicit criteria of relevance.
-Other domains have different, conflicting paradigms, each containing its own more or less implicate view of the informativeness of different kinds of information sources.
-(Hjørland, 1997, p.
-111, emphasis in original).

 Academic discipline

 Information history is an emerging discipline related to, but broader than, library history.
 An important introduction and review was made by Alistair Black (2006).

 A prolific scholar in this field is also Toni Weller, for example, Weller (2007, 2008, 2010a and 2010b).
 As part of her work Toni Weller has argued that there are important links between the modern information age and its historical precedents.
 A description from Russia is Volodin (2000).

 Alistair Black (2006, p.
 445) wrote: "This chapter explores issues of discipline definition and legitimacy by segmenting information history into its various components: